neurodivergence/neurodivergence/README.md

 - i am coping and my boyfriend is builderman

 **likes :**
-tamagotchi, chiikawa, blocktales, dvn, cookie run. ones im currently fixated rn
+my lovely friends, cooking/baking, tamagotchi, chiikawa, blocktales, dvn, cookie run. ones im currently fixated rn

 **byf :**
 idk i see everyone as a person as long as youre not a fucked up individual